About This Guide

 Honest comes after Happy, Hungry, Helpful, Humble, and Humorous for important reasons.
 Honesty without joy becomes harsh.
 Honesty without hunger becomes complacent.
 Honesty without helpfulness becomes selfish.
 Honesty without humility becomes arrogant.
 Honesty without humor becomes heavy.
 When honesty flows from these preceding pillars, it becomes something beautiful: truth-telling that builds rather than destroys.

-Start by actively inviting feedback, especially the kind that is hard to hear.
+Start by actively inviting feedback, especially the kind that's hard to hear.
 Celebrate people who speak uncomfortable truths.
 Model how to receive criticism with grace rather than defensiveness.
 When bad news is punished, you stop hearing bad news, not because it stops happening, but because it stops getting reported.
 Make it safe to disagree, to admit mistakes, and to share concerns.

 Daniel served in one of the most corrupt political environments imaginable: the Babylonian and Persian royal courts.
 Yet his integrity was so well-known that when enemies wanted to destroy him, they could find no grounds for accusation.
 Daniel 6:4 records their frustrated conclusion: "They could find no corruption in him, because he was trustworthy and neither corrupt nor negligent."
 His honesty was consistent regardless of which king he served.

 When you see yourself as the owner of your business, you might feel justified in managing truth to protect "your" outcomes.
 But when you embrace identity as a steward, managing what ultimately belongs to God, honesty becomes non-negotiable.
-A steward does not hide the truth from the Owner.
+A steward doesn't hide the truth from the Owner.
 A steward reports reality, not spin.
 A steward trusts that God is big enough to handle the truth and wise enough to work with it.

 Remember Proverbs 21:6: "A fortune made by a lying tongue is a fleeting vapor and a deadly snare."
 The deal you win through deception carries hidden costs.
 The relationship built on misrepresentation has a cracked foundation.
 The short-term gain becomes long-term pain.
 Only what is built on truth endures.
 Trust that God can handle the consequences of your honesty.